 The quantity of fuel or electric energy required to meet the annual space heating requirement is calculated using the seasonal efficiency of the space heating system(s) in the dwelling, obtained from the HARP database, certified test data, Ecodesign data where applicable or from Table 4a or 4b.
-The PCDB in the UK may also be used following guidance in the DEAP manual.
 A similar calculation is carried out in respect of hot water heating, applying results based on entries in the 'Water heating' tab.